Everybit-legacy/everybit.js/whitepaper/README.md

 The shift from passwords to keys represents — and makes possible — a broader shift towards decentralization of authority and intelligence.
 Just as publishing is no longer confined to massive pillars and stone walls, our most powerful computers have evolved from clunky hardware occupying an entire building, to devices that fit in our pockets and around our wrists.
 Even within the remnants of this centralized computing system, in the immense data centers managed by Facebook and Google, small, densely networked machines have taken the place of big hardware.

 With the rise of key based authentication, peer-to-peer networking over the browser, and shared decentralized ledgers, we are poised to make the final step in decentralization.
 In this future, all intelligence and authority derives from our individual devices.
-The client, alongside the rich, full-featured applications that run in our web browsers, does the heavy lifting of computation and gatekeeping.
+The client (web browser), alongside the rich, full-featured applications that run in it, does the heavy lifting of computation and gatekeeping.
 Our client requests the content we want, lets us manage our preferences, and encrypts and signs our private data before sending it out to others.

 A decentralized, shared username system, in combination with a standardized data format, lets us consolidate our dozens of inboxes and alerts under single username, a irrevocable identity we can control for life.